-Built to run a classic and versatile 3-9x40mm layout of magnification objective bell, you can’t get any better than this rifle scope for deer hunting or general shooting.
-This is a great riflescope for anyone looking for the best under $500 to shoot under 800 yards.
+Built to run a classic and versatile 3-9x40mm layout of magnification objective lenses, you can’t get any better than this rifle scope for deer hunting or general shooting.
+This is a great riflescope for anyone looking for the best scope to shoot under 800 yards.

 8 Vortex Optics Viper HS-T 6-24x50 SFP Riflescopes

 Vortex make some the best hunting optics on the planet.
-Specifically, for hunting and tactical use, their optics are some the most rugged and back by one of the best warranties in the business.
-That alone makes them a great option for them when looking to use the rifle in hard use situations.
+Specifically, for hunting and tactical use, their optics are some the most rugged and are backed by one of the best warranties in the business.
+That alone makes them a great option when you are looking to use the rifle in hard use situations.

 There are also known as being one most innovative, forward thinking companies on the market.
 Their Viper HS-T lineup of rifle scopes is one of their premium offerings, is also one of the best rifle scopes on the market for a .308 rifle.

-Build a one-piece aircraft grade aluminum 1 inch tube, with a 50 mm objective bell, a 6-24x magnification range, this is certainly not a scope that you will use for close range plinking but is perfect for a looking for a rugged purpose built long-range hunting rifle scope.
+Build from one piece of aircraft grade aluminum and featuring a 1 inch tube, with a 50mm objective lens and a 6-24x magnification range, this is certainly not a scope that you will use for close range plinking but is a perfect long-range hunting rifle scope.

 Features You’ll Want

-Depending on the type of rifle you have, and a particular type of job you have in mind for.
-You’re going to want a number of different features to get the most out of your scope.
+Depending on the type of rifle you have, and the particular type of job you have it in mind for you’re going to want a number of different features to get the most out of your scope.
 The market is littered with specialized and proprietary technologies that make scopes more effective in the field and make rifles easier to use.
 Here’s a list of some of the features that you may want on your scope:

 #1.
 Specialized Coatings

 The new frontier of scope customization is proprietary and specialized coatings.
-What this means, is not refining the typical fully multicoated lens systems that have been on the market for several years.
-What manufacturers are now incorporating the designs is the filtering the light that allows you to better see your target space in which will be shooting at.
+What this means, is that manufacturers are now incorporating the designs is the filtering the light that allows you to better see your target space in which will be shooting at.